wlswotmd/gef/README.md

 * `tcmalloc-dump`: dumps tcmalloc free-list (heuristic).
     * For tcmalloc, there are 3 major versions.
         1. tcmalloc that is a part of gperftools published in 2005: supported.
         2. tcmalloc that is included in chromium: supported.
-(For the implementation in 2020 Jun.
-Tested on `0CTF 2020 - chromium fullchain`).
+(For the implementation in 2020 Jun).
         3. tcmalloc that is maintained in Google Inc. published in 2020: unsupported.
     * ![](https://raw.githubusercontent.com/bata24/gef/dev/images/tcmalloc-dump.png)
     * Not maintained for a while.